Schindler's List: Release

-Schindler's List opened in theatres on December 15, 1993, in the United States and December 25 in Canada.
+Schindler's List opened in theaters on December 15, 1993, in the United States and December 25 in Canada.
 Its premiere in Germany was on March 1, 1994.
-Its U.S. network television premiere was on NBC on February 23, 1997.
+Its American network television premiere was on NBC on February 23, 1997.
 Shown uncut and without commercials, it ranked No. 3 for the week with a 20.9/31 rating/share, the highest Nielsen rating for any film since NBC's broadcast of Jurassic Park in May 1995.
 The film aired on public television in Israel on Holocaust Memorial Day in 1998.

+The film was released in a THX widescreen VHS format on September 9, 1997.
 The DVD was released on March 9, 2004, in widescreen and full screen editions, on a double-sided disc with the feature film beginning on side A and continuing on side B. Special features include a documentary introduced by Spielberg.
 Also released for both formats was a limited edition gift set, which included the widescreen version of the film, Keneally's novel, the film's soundtrack on CD, a senitype, and a photo booklet titled Schindler's List: Images of the Steven Spielberg Film, all housed in a plexiglass case.
 The laserdisc gift set was a limited edition that included the soundtrack, the original novel, and an exclusive photo booklet.
 As part of its 20th anniversary, the film was released on Blu-ray Disc on March 5, 2013.
 The film was digitally remastered in 4K, Dolby Vision and Atmos and was reissued into theaters on December 7, 2018, for its 25th anniversary.
 The film was released on Ultra HD Blu-ray on December 18, 2018.

 Following the success of the film, Spielberg founded the Survivors of the Shoah Visual History Foundation, a nonprofit organization with the goal of providing an archive for the filmed testimony of as many survivors of the Holocaust as possible, to save their stories.
 He continues to finance that work.
 Spielberg used proceeds from the film to finance several related documentaries, including Anne Frank Remembered (1995), The Lost Children of Berlin (1996), and The Last Days (1998).